chy101010/chy101010/README.md

 👋Hi, I am Ning!
 I'm third computer science student at Northeastern University.
-* 💬 Love to talk about design patterns and how to structure a codebase!

 <!--
 **chy101010/chy101010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.